ami-team/AMIExclusionServer/README.md

 AMIExclusionServer
 ==================

-The ATLAS Metadata Interface Exclusion Server (AMIExclusionServer) is TODO.
+The ATLAS Metadata Interface Exclusion Server (AMIExclusionServer) is used by the ATLAS Metadata Interface Task Server ([AMITaskServer](https://github.com/ami-team/AMITaskServer/)) for ...
 It was originally developed for the A Toroidal LHC ApparatuS (ATLAS) experiment, one of the two general-purpose detectors at the Large Hadron Collider (LHC).

 Compiling AMIExclusionServer
 ============================